[?] Subscribe To The Bookkeeping Blog

 You will need a log of some type to show your mileage and the purpose of your trip.

-A CBS article suggested that GPS devices and precise calendar entries could be used to support your claim ... but I think it would be safer to keep an actual log for your audit trail.
+A CBS article suggested that GPS devices (like OdoTrack) and precise calendar entries could be used to support your claim ... but the old fashioned paper log book for your audit trail works too.

 You may also want to read the IRS publication Revenue Procedure 2009-54 or publication 463 Travel, Entertainment, Gift, and Car Expenses.